 The postal services in the internet emailing system SMTP server function similarly to mail carriers.
 When an email is sent, it is received by the SMTP server, which reads the address and delivers it to the receiver through a sequence of steps.
 The SMTP server primarily functions as a regular server, processing and sending data to another server.
 On the other hand, SMTP is distinct from other virtual servers due to its specialised purpose and manner of transmitting, receiving, and relaying email data and content.

-Our SMTP Servers are strictly not for Spam or other illegal activities.
+Our SMTP Servers are strictly not for Scam or other illegal activities.

 We have zero tolerance for Spam and other illegal activities.